zrrobbins/ai-project2/README.md

 - ITERATIVE: Runs out of time and exits, nowhere near finding a solution.
 Number of nodes expanded is extremely high.

-### Effective Branching Factor

-effective branching factor
-greedy	    iterative
-1.348006155	2.220906155
-1.000058651	3.476818052
-1.379729661	3.361975407
-0	        0
-1.006931669	3.958028323
-Average
-1.1835      3.2563

-### Comculsion
+### Analysis
+The average effective branching factor was 1.18 for Greedy Search and 3.26 for Iterative Deepening Search.
+The branching factor is higher for IDS because it expands all nodes up to the maximum depth, whereas Greedy Search only expands the nodes with the lowest heuristic value.

-In general, the number of steps taken and branches expanded by greedy search was far lower than their respective iterative counterparts.
-However, in certain examples, such as example 3, iterative was more successful in finding the true optimal solution, and greedy finds a quick but inefficient solution.
-Based on these results, it would be more optimal to use greedy search when you have severe memory and time constraints, and when memory isn’t a concern but optimality is, use the iterative search.
+In general, the number of steps taken and nodes expanded by Greedy Search was lower than those expanded in IDS.
+However, in certain examples, such as Example 3, IDS was more successful in finding the true optimal solution, and Greedy Search finds a quick but inefficient solution.
+Based on these results, it would be more optimal to use Greedy Search when you have harder memory and time constraints, and use IDS otherwise.